drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ##

 ![Chemical structure of Acramin FWN and Acramin FWR](images/Acramin.png){ width=65% }

 ##

 - Acramin FWR recently introduced as a replacement for Acramin FWN at the two factories where majority of cases had worked.
-- Animal studies confirm respiratory toxicity.
+- Animal studies confirmed respiratory toxicity.

 # Indium tin oxide